smaclell/smaclell.github.io/_drafts/the-deployment-first-extreme.md

 Both implementing the deployment first and implementing the deployment with the early functionality promote a greater focus on deployablity.
-As with most architecture, the deployment grows best incrementally with the application it is designed for.
+As with most architecture, the deployment grows best incrementally with the application it is designed to support.
 For many projects this means moderating the investment in any one area while focusing on what provides the most value.
 Early in a project being able to deploy anything is extremely valuable to get early feedback.
 The more functional and complete this process becomes the more diminishing the returns for spending more time working on it.

 When it comes to implementing your deployment before any functionality it is imperative to balance how much effort and time is dedicated to creating the